wyndchyme/minecraft-3ds-unistore/README.md

 # IMPORTANT: THIS UNISTORE IS IN THE PROCESS OF MERGING WITH THE COMMUNITY UNISTORE.

-## Please join the Discord server here: https://discord.gg/khD7nN2682

-NOTE: Other Ocean and Mojang are the developers of the game, so therefore THEY get to decide what is official or not since they made the game, of course.
-Vance does not get to decide what is official just because he made a Discord server and other stuff.
-He and I are both members of A community, NOT specifically his OR any single one community.

-The first Minecraft 3DS Unistore, and the #1 place to get custom content for the game.

-Thank you [@zoogie](https://github.com/zoogie) for starring this repository, we love you!

 ## QR Code for installing on the Universal Updater
 ![Minecraft 3DS UniStore QR Code](https://github.com/mc-3ds-team/minecraft-3ds-unistore/blob/main/img/proteusstoreqr.png?raw=true)